 The California Board of Chiropractic Examiners (“CBCE”) will deny an application for license for a conviction of a crime related to the duties and functions of a Chiropractor, if you have done any act of dishonesty &/or made a false statement on an application for license.
 At Spital & Associates, our California Chiropractic License Defense Lawyers protect the rights and advance the interests of a Chiropractor client in an investigation or prosecution.

-We have over 40 years of experience as a former Deputy Attorney General and skilled defense lawyer.
+We have over 49 years of experience as a former Deputy Attorney General (prosecutor for the Board), and as a skilled license defense lawyer.
 The Chiropractic Board prosecutes cases against individuals that have a license as a Chiropractor if there is an allegation of any of the above grounds for denial of a license as well as one or more of the following more common grounds for disciplinary action:

 - Sexual Misconduct by a Chiropractor